dpedrinha/flutter_workmanager/ANDROID_SETUP.md

 ## Android Installation

-In order for this plugin to work properly on Android, you will need to make a custom `Application`.
+In order for this plugin to work properly on Android, you will need to make a custom `Application` (kotlin file, not java).

 ```kotlin
 package replace.me.with.your.package.name